-- ▶ Learn how to follow instructions, and how question them if you think they are wrong. - Learn how to get a big job done one module at a time. - Learn how to use a reference manual. - Learn how to design for efficiency and reliability. - Learn how to test, analyze, and debug code. - Learn how to present your work in a professional manner. - ▶ Become proficient at C++ programming, starting with a knowledge of C. - Learn how to use UML (Unified Modeling Language) to document your work.
+- ▶ Learn how to follow instructions, and how to question them if you think they are wrong. - Learn how to get a big job done one module at a time. - Learn how to use a reference manual. - Learn how to design for efficiency and reliability. - Learn how to test, analyze, and debug code. - Learn how to present your work in a professional manner. - ▶ Become proficient at C++ programming, starting with a knowledge of C.